chapel-lang/chapel/doc/rst/users-guide/base/configs.rst

-One of the nice things about setting ``config`` declarations on the compiler's command-line is that the specified value can be an arbitrary Chapel expression, provided that the compiler can evaluate it in place of the source-based initialization expression.
+One of the nice things about setting ``config`` declarations on the compiler's command-line is that the specified value can be an arbitrary Chapel expression provided that the compiler can evaluate it in place of the source-based initialization expression.
 Thus, we can use more interesting expressions when setting compile-time ``config`` values.
 For example, the following compiler lines specify